 These tips will help staffing firms and perma-temping employers to keep the working relationship temporary.
 Ensure that the staffing agency is clearly listed as the “Employer of Record” and that they are keeping an eye out for temporary assignments that run too long.
 Make sure contracts list both a start and an anticipated end date for each assignment.
 Have a clear process in place for determining how you will use temporary labor.
 This includes filling different types of roles and how these workers will be supervised.

 Decide on the maximum tenure for a temp (such as less than a year).

 Include a clear decision-path to whether the contractor will be temp-to-perm or if they will be released to the staffing agency for reassignment with a different host organization.
 Determine a minimum length of time before the same temp can be placed in your organization again without it being considered a continuous assignment.

 If the main sticking point is benefits, consider working with staffing firms that offer benefits to their long-term contractors.
 This still doesn’t protect against the liability of being a co-employer.
 However, it may serve to reduce the sense of lesser status and reduce the likelihood of resentment and even litigation.

 When dealing with staffing firms and perma-temping, the most important thing to keep in mind is the spirit of the law.
 Temp workers should be used for temporary needs and not to create a sub-class of employees to save money.
 If you are treating temp workers fairly and keeping them from falling into perma-temp limbo, they can serve you well.

 Onboarding: Staffing Firms and Perma-temping

-When you do choose to transition temporary workers to full-time employees, consider our onboarding solution—it’s a favorite for both traditional employers and staffing agencies to make the hiring experience as simple as possible.
-Contact our team for a demo.
+When you do choose to transition temporary workers to full-time employees, consider our onboarding solution.
+It’s a favorite for both traditional employers and staffing agencies to make the hiring experience as simple as possible.
+Contact our sales team for a free demo.